IsaacBreen/einexpr/README.md

 assert np.all(np.matmul(X, Y) == x[i, k])
 ```

-You can combine strings and objects in any way you find convenient:
+There's no trade-off: feel free to combine strings and objects in any way that you find convenient.

 ```python
 i, j, k = ei.dims('i j k')